 The father admitted that he performed these searches.
 Well, what if he didn’t make that confession, which is often the case.
 When internet searches are left behind on a computer, they are often left behind with what user account performed that search.
 Was the user account “guest”, “administrator”, “owner”?
 Or was it something more descriptive such as “Justin” or “Leanna” (the mother of the child)?

 Let’s take it a step further.
 Let’s say it was the “Justin” account.
 Was that the only account on the computer?
 If so, one can reasonably assume that anyone that used the computer used that account.
 Maybe the passwords were known to everyone in the house?
 Again, the “Justin” account might be incriminating on the surface but further analysis might indicate that its relevance is diminished by any number of factors.
-Or, just as equally important, searches performed by the “Justin” account might be highly relevant if evidence comes out that the owner was the only person to use the computer or the only person who knew the password.
+Or, just as equally important, searches performed by the “Justin” account might be highly relevant if electronic evidence comes out that the owner was the only person to use the computer or the only person who knew the password.
 Either way, you want the facts in order to properly defend your client.

-Vestige worked a matter years ago involving incriminating evidence on a client’s computer.
+Vestige worked a matter years ago involving incriminating electronic evidence on a client’s computer.
 Contraband was found and the client was indicted.
 Analysis indicated that there were multiple accounts on the computer, which corresponded to the fact that the defendant had multiple people living with him over time.
 Further analysis indicated that while most of the contraband existed under the defendant’s account, some of it existed under other user accounts on the computer.
 As a result, counsel was able to negotiate a reduced sentence for his client.

 Of equal, or more importance, is time.
 When did this search occur?
 It is one thing if the father searched after the tragic accident.
 It is quite another if the searches were conducted before the tragic accident.
 Research before could be used by a prosecutor to say that the accident was not an accident but instead a pre-meditated murder.
 To many of you out there, this analysis is old school.
 So, let’s take it a step further.
-What if you had other evidence that showed the father was out of town on certain days or time cards showing when the father worked.
-Now the timing of the searches can be compared to evidence of his whereabouts to indicate whether the father was even around when the searches occurred regardless of what account conducted the search or whether the searches were conducted before or after the accident.
+What if you had other electronic evidence that showed the father was out of town on certain days or time cards showing when the father worked.
+Now the timing of the searches can be compared to computer forensic evidence of his whereabouts to indicate whether the father was even around when the searches occurred regardless of what account conducted the search or whether the searches were conducted before or after the accident.

 One of the devices seized was a laptop, a mobile device.
 Allegations can be made that even if the father was out of town, he may have had that laptop with him.
 In order for those searches to be performed, however, the computer would need to have internet access.
 Analysis can be performed to determine wireless networks to which the laptop may have been attached and sometimes when that occurred.
 That information can help prove whether or not the computer went traveling or stayed at home.